-I could never truly explain how much I owe to the Starcraft community on its 20th anniversary, but needless to say, it led me to writing.
-I’m forever grateful for the impact this game and community has had on my life.
+I could never truly explain how much I owe to the Starcraft community on its 20th anniversary, but needless to say, it led me to write.
+I’m forever grateful for the impact this game and community have had on my life.

 Of course, I’m not the only one who has been impacted as a result of this game.
 There are countless examples like Day9, HuK, LowkoTV, DJWheat, itmejp, and many many others.
 Here here is a preview video called Starcraft is Life – A 20th Anniversary Celebration

 I’m excited to watch this when it launches